 - Tabasco sauce

 - Cooked white rice (preferably long grain, cooked with a tablespoon of butter)

 - ½ cup minced parsley leaves

 - Brown the sausage and chicken: Heat 1 tablespoon vegetable oil in the pressure cooker over medium-high heat until shimmering.
 Add the smoked sausage and cook until well browned on both sides, about 4 minutes.
 Remove the sausage to a bowl using a slotted spoon, leaving as much oil behind as possible.
 Add the chicken thighs to the pot and cook until well browned on both sides, about 6 minutes.
 Add to the bowl with the sausage, again leaving as much fat behind as possible.

 Add 1/4 cup vegetable oil, flour, and Cajun seasoning to the pressure cooker.
-Cook, stirring constantly, until the flour is the color of peanut butter, about five minutes.
+Cook, stirring constantly, until the flour is the color of peanut butter, about 5 minutes.

 Add the onion, bell pepper, celery and garlic to the roux.
 Sprinkle with 1/2 teaspoon Kosher salt and cook, stirring often, until the aromatics soften, about 5 minutes.